gtech-mulearn/Top-100-Coders/profile/adrinjosect@mulearn.md

 ># Proof of Work
 >### My Contribution:
 >
->Hi, I'm Adrin , a full-stack developer in Team ______.
-In our project SkillMatch, which aims to provide the details of achievements and skills of each MuLearn user that satisfy the conditions given by the employer using the Beckn Protocol.
+>Hi, I'm Adrin , a full-stack developer in Team TalentHub.
+In our project Talent Hub, which aims to provide the details of achievements and skills of each MuLearn user that satisfy the conditions given by the employer using the Beckn Protocol.
 >
 >### Key Contributions:
 >
 >FrontEnd: I was responsible for craeting the UI of the app.
 In total I have developed 4 pages (Login, SignUp, Landing, Search) with ReactJS and Tailwind, using the figma file designed by my teamate as reference.
 I also deployed them on vercel.

 >Backend (Authentication): I was also responsible for the implementation of authentication and user profiles.
 This is done as a simple express app, using MongoDB as a database, seperate from the beckn backend.
 I also handeled the integration of the frontend and backend.

 >Database: I'm responsible for managing the MongoDB instance used for authetication, for which we used the cloud option (MongoDB Atlas).

 >Collaboration: Actively collaborated with the rest of the team to ensure seamless integration of the beckn services with the user interface.
 >### Future Enhancements:
 >